ContainerSolutions/runbooks/content/posts/golang/assignment-to-entry-in-nil-map.md

 $ go run main.go
 panic: assignment to entry in nil map
 ```
-This panic occurs when you fail to initialize a map properly
+This panic occurs when you fail to initialize a map properly.

 ## Initial Steps Overview {#initial-steps-overview}